-Dr. Hopkins is licensed to practice medicine in Minnesota, Ohio and soon Wisconsin.
+Dr. Hopkins is licensed to practice medicine in Minnesota, Ohio and Wisconsin.
 Currently, virtual visits are preferred by most patients.
 Dr. Hopkins is able to do home or in-person visits for those who live in Minnesota.
-Patients that do not live in Minnesota, Ohio or Wisconsin will be required to be seen in person initially to start their care.
+Patients that do not live in Minnesota, Ohio, or Wisconsin will be required to be seen in person initially to start their care.

 Your Title Goes Here